Short-Term Business Loan Calculator

 Short-term lenders aren’t beholden to the same regulations as banks.
 As a result, the underwriting process is far less involved.
 This means the application process is less comprehensive and paperwork heavy.
 Because of this, short-term loans are funded quickly.
 In many cases, borrowers can receive funding as soon as same day.

 Easy to Qualify

 Traditional term loans funded by banks often have stricter requirements than alternative online lenders.
-For example, many banks will only lend to businesses in operation for two years or longer, with a good credit score and that can offer collateral, such as equipment or inventory.
+For example, many banks will only lend to businesses who’ve been in operation for two years or longer, with a good credit score and that can offer collateral, such as equipment or inventory.

 Alternative lenders offer capital to a wider selection of business owners.
 While every short-term lender has different minimum requirements, if you can meet the following qualifications, you may qualify for some amount of funding: